kubernetes-sigs/kubespray/contrib/network-storage/glusterfs/README.md

   export TF_VAR_auth_url=${OS_AUTH_URL}
 ```

-Then, standing on the kargo directory (root base of the Git checkout), issue the following terraform command to create the VMs for the cluster:
+Then, standing on the kubespray directory (root base of the Git checkout), issue the following terraform command to create the VMs for the cluster:

 ```
-terraform apply -state=contrib/terraform/openstack/terraform.tfstate -var-file=my-kargo-gluster-cluster.tfvars contrib/terraform/openstack
+terraform apply -state=contrib/terraform/openstack/terraform.tfstate -var-file=my-kubespray-gluster-cluster.tfvars contrib/terraform/openstack
 ```

 This will create both your Kubernetes and Gluster VMs.
 Make sure that the ansible file `contrib/terraform/openstack/group_vars/all.yml` includes any ansible variable that you want to setup (like, for instance, the type of machine for bootstrapping).

-Then, provision your Kubernetes (Kargo) cluster with the following ansible call:
+Then, provision your Kubernetes (kubespray) cluster with the following ansible call:

 ```
 ansible-playbook -b --become-user=root -i contrib/terraform/openstack/hosts ./cluster.yml